 Published by Somayah

 Born in 8th of July, 1993.
-Jeddah, Saudi Arabia living in Riyadh now! somayah m. is a junior English student at Goldsmiths, university of London. home-loving human, who values intelligence, paper journals and hot cup of chocolate on a winter night.
+Jeddah, Saudi Arabia living in Riyadh now! somayah m. is a home-loving human, who values intelligence, paper journals and hot cup of chocolate on a winter night.
 I enjoy the peaceful moments, Mahmoud Darwish’s poetry, reflecting, reading & writing and never neglect the small things or the little enjoyments.
 View more posts